 The Sonata offers all-wheel drive to maximize traction under poor conditions, especially in ice and snow.
 The Civic doesn’t offer all-wheel drive.

 To help make backing out of a parking space safer, the Sonata has standard Rear Cross-Traffic Collision Warning and Rear Cross-Traffic Collision-Avoidance Assist automatically engages the brakes to help avoid a collision.
-Only the Civic Sport Touring Hybrid/Hatchback offers Rear Cross Traffic Monitor and the Civic’s Rear Cross Traffic Monitor does not include automatic braking.
+Rear cross-path warning is not offered on the Civic LX and the Civic’s Rear Cross Traffic Monitor does not include automatic braking.

 Both the Sonata and the Civic have standard driver and passenger frontal airbags, front and rear side-impact airbags, driver knee airbags, side-impact head airbags, front and rear seatbelt pretensioners, front wheel drive, height adjustable front shoulder belts, plastic fuel tanks, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, crash mitigating brakes, daytime running lights, lane departure warning systems, rearview cameras and driver alert monitors.